Master of Business Administration Online

 Credit Hours: 3

 Fundamentals of Data Center technologies and management.
 Students learn the roles of databases, computing hosts, connectivity, and storage in a data center.
 The details of storage technologies, storage network protocols and computing architectures are covered.
-Management and design considerations such as virtualization of resources, metered usage, business continuity, recovery, replication, and security are also discussed. *MIS 527 is not currently being offered but it is intended to be offered in the future.
+Management and design considerations such as virtualization of resources, metered usage, business continuity, recovery, replication, and security are also discussed.

 Credit Hours: 3